John Howard: First term

 Following the Wik Decision of the High Court in 1996, the Howard government moved swiftly to legislate limitations on its possible implications through the so-called Ten-Point Plan.

-From 1997, Howard spearheaded the Coalition push to introduce a Goods and Services Tax (GST) at the subsequent election.
-Before winning the prime ministership, Howard said that he considered the Coalition's defeat in 1993 to be a rejection of the GST, and as a result it would "never ever" be part of Coalition policy.
+From 1997, Howard spearheaded the Coalition push to introduce a Goods and Services Tax (GST) at the subsequent election; this was despite saying, before winning the prime ministership, that it would "never ever" be part of Coalition policy.
 A long-held conviction of Howard's, his tax reform package was credited with "breaking the circuit" of party morale—boosting his confidence and direction, which had appeared to wane early in the Government's second term.
 The 1998 election was dubbed a "referendum on the GST", and the tax changes—including the GST—were implemented in the government's second term after amendments to the legislation were negotiated with the Australian Democrats to ensure its passage through the Senate.

 Through much of its first term, opinion polling was disappointing for the government.
-The popularity of Pauline Hanson, and the new restrictions on gun ownership drew many traditionally Coalition voters away from the Howard government.
+The popularity of Pauline Hanson, and the new restrictions on gun ownership drew multiple traditionally Coalition voters away from the Howard government.
 Also unpopular with voters were large spending cuts aimed at eliminating the budget deficit (and Howard's distinction between "core" and "non-core" election promises when cutting spending commitments), industrial changes and the 1998 waterfront dispute, the partial sale of government telecommunications company Telstra, and the Government's commitment to a GST.

 Howard called a snap election for October 1998, three months sooner than required.
 The Coalition actually lost the national two-party preferred vote to Labor, suffering a 14-seat swing.
 However, the uneven nature of the swing allowed Howard to win a second term in government, with a considerably reduced majority (from 45 seats to 12).
 Howard himself finished just short of a majority on the first count in his own seat, and was only assured of reelection on the ninth count.
 He ultimately finished with a fairly comfortable 56 per cent of the two-party preferred vote.